bbarres/SelfOut/README.md

   * **selfout_loadata.R:** script you have to run before any other scripts (except for `selfout_importdata.R`).
   * **selfout_glm.R:** script for the generalized linear model used to analysis the impact of coinfection on different life traits of *P. plantaginis*.
   * **selfout_colonization.R:** script for analyzing colonization of patches during the epidemic (*i.e.* intra epidemic season).
-  * **selfout_monoMLG.R:** script to identify patches with one MLG that overwintered successfully and check if the MLG is found in the same patch the next year.
-The patches with several MLG are also investigated: we check which MLG overwintered successfully and which don't.
+  * **selfout_monoMLG.R:** script to identify patches with a unique MLG that overwintered successfully and to check if the MLG is found in the same patch the next year.
+The patches with several MLG are also investigated: we check which MLG overwintered successfully and which didn't.
   * **selfout_LD_subsample.R:** script to split the data set in different subpopulations so that LD tests can be done taking into account the possible geographical structuration of the populations.
   * **selfout_samplingmap.R:** script to plot the sampling maps for each year of the survey (2010, 2011, 2012 and 2013).
   * **selfout_barplot.R:** script for the barplot figures that show several aspect of the consequence of coinfection on the disease dynamic of the ribwort powdery mildew.